-Agents under GST: Agent u/s 2(5) of the CGST Act and their Liabilities
+Agents under GST: Agent u/s 2(5) of the CGST Act and Liabilities

 Agents under GST: Agent u/s 2(5) of the CGST Act and their Liabilities: Agent Means a person, including a factor, broker, commission agent, arhatia, del credre agent, an auctioneer or any other mercantile agent, by whatever name called, who carries on the business of supply or receipt of goods or services or both on behalf of another. check more details for “Agents under GST” from below…